Shiro-cha/origami-generator/README.md

-# Joella Generator ;)
+# Origami Generator ;)

 ## Overview
-CLI Template Joella Generator is a command-line tool that automates the creation of directory structures and files based on JSON or YAML configuration files.
+CLI Template origami Generator is a command-line tool that automates the creation of directory structures and files based on JSON or YAML configuration files.
 This helps developers standardize project structures efficiently.

 ## Features
 - ✅ **Generate**: Create a directory structure from a JSON/YAML template.